• Skip to main content

 Planting a Vegetable Garden

-We started the process of breaking ground for a new vegetable garden around 7 years ago.
-We’ve made improvements each year, including adding composted chicken manure and installing a 6-foot tall fence around the entire vegetable garden.
+We started the process of breaking ground for a new vegetable garden nearly 10 years ago.
+We’ve made improvements each year, including adding composted chicken manure and installing a 6-foot tall chicken wire fence around the entire vegetable garden.

 Picture of manicured vegetable garden with posts and fence around it.